Stone-Snevets/BQ_Question_ReadIn/README.md

 # BQ_Question_ReadIn
 Receive Bible Quiz questions in PDF, DOC, DOCX format and break them down to specific introductions for analyzing

+# What is Bible Quiz
+Bible Quiz is a ministry based out of the Assembly of God denomination.
+It encourages students ranging from 1st - 12th grade to engage in God's word through memorization.
+For the older levels of quizzing (6th-12th grade), portions of the Bible are selected each year, and questions are written based on the chosen portion.
+Throughout the schoolyear, teams from all over the country gather to compete in various levels of competition.
+Each round pits two teams against each other.
+There are twenty questions in each round, some 10 points, some 20 points, and some 30 points.
+Whichever team has more points at the end of the twenty questions is declared the winner of the round.
+There are a wide variety of introductory remarks designed to clue quizzers in as to what the question may be.
+To keep a competitive edge, teams may try to analyze past questions and look for patterns to help their quizzers even more.